aj2qb/snake-ish/README.md

 # snake++
-This game is similar to Snake, but with a twist.
+This game is similar to Snake, but with twists.

 ## Game Development Information
 This game was developed in Unity using C#.
 Linked game was built in Unity using WebGL.